Relacibo/hyprmcsr/docs/cli.md

 ## Common commands

 - `hyprmcsr start`
+  Main command.
 Start your configured profile and all automation (window management, audio splitting, input remapping, etc.).

-- `hyprmcsr destroy`
+- `hyprmcsr delete-old-worlds \"^Random Speedrun\" 50`
-  Clean up and reset everything (undoes remapping, closes virtual devices, etc.).
+  Deletes all minecraft speedrun saves except the last 50.
+If you like, you can put this in your onDestroy array in you `<profile>.profile.json`

 - `hyprmcsr install`
   Download required JARs and set up dependencies (see [Automatic JAR Download](./jar-download.md)).
+Also sets up the 2 virual audio devices for discord and game.

 - `hyprmcsr run-jar modcheck`
   Run the ModCheck tool to verify your mods (see [ModCheck](./jar-download.md#modcheck)).